Skip to content

 Entitlements in Oblique allow you to grant subjects (attribute-based groups, team groups, and users) access to resources.
 Entitlements can have an expiration date and a justification for access.
 A user or group has access to a resource when they have one or more entitlements that grant access to that resource.

-You can create an entitlement from the Grant access page.
+You can create an entitlement from the Request access page.

 You can get there in many ways:

-• Navigate directly to the Grant access page.
+• Navigate directly to the Request access page.
 You can do this by selecting Grant access from the top level navigation menu.

-• If you know the attribute-based group, team group, or user to whom you want to grant access, select Grant access from their detail page.
-This will take you to the Grant access page with the subject pre-selected.
+• If you know the attribute-based group, team group, or user to whom you want to grant access, select Request access from their detail page.
+This will take you to the Request access page with the subject pre-selected.

-• If you know the resources to which you want to grant access, select Grant access from the resource detail page.
-This will take you to the Grant access page with the resource pre-selected.
+• If you know the resources to which you want to grant access, select Request access from the resource detail page.
+This will take you to the Request access page with the resource pre-selected.

-1. Under Subject, select the subject that will be granted access: an attribute-based group, team group, or user.
+1. Under Subjects, select the subjects that will be granted access: an attribute-based group, team group, or user.
 You can select multiple subjects.
 Use the search field to find subjects by typing their name or display name.

 2. Under Resource, select the resource that subjects should gain access to.
 Use the search field to find resources by typing their name or display name.
 You can only select one resource.

-3. (Optional) Under Expiration, select a duration for the entitlement, after which it will automatically expire and the subject will lose access.
+3. (Optional) Under Expiration, select a duration for the entitlement, after which it will automatically expire and the subjects will lose access.
 By default, this is 90 days.

-After submitting, an entitlement is created that specifies access for each subject and resource pair.
+When you apply the change request, Oblique will create an entitlement that specifies access for each subject and resource pair.
 If the entitlement has an expiration, then it will automatically expire—for all subjects specified—at that time.

 To see what entitlements an attribute-based group, team group, or user has, or which subjects have an entitlement to access a resource, go to that entity’s detail page.